Law School Deans Ask California to Apply New Bar Exam Passing Scores Retroactively

 The other petition asks the court to consider applying the new score retroactively to 2017, but also makes a strong argument for February 2020.

-“We’re being forced to take the bar exam again even though we just proved we’re competent to practice,” said Evan Miller, a 2019 graduate of the University of Santa Clara School of Law.
+“We’re being forced to take the bar exam again even though we just proved we’re competent to practice,” said Evan Miller, a 2019 graduate of the Santa Clara University School of Law.
 His February 2020 grade would have been high enough to pass had the new score applied to him.

 Miller has spent nearly a week drafting his petition which currently has roughly 300 signatures.
 It lays out extensive arguments for retroactivity, including the adverse impact of the Covid-19 pandemic on the grading process for the February bar, where normally in-person discussions about essays were suddenly moved online.

 “The lockdown orders in March had a huge effect on the grading process of the essays,” he said.
-“That’s a process that’s really important, that they be having constructive conversations about how they’ll be grading our essays.
+“That’s a really important process where they are having constructive conversations about how they’ll be grading our essays.
 At the last minute they were doing it on Zoom.
-If there was ambiguity, then people who were within grading range would have benefited from a more consistent process.”
+If there was ambiguity, then people who were within re-grading range would have benefited from a more consistent process.”

 Zitrin shares Miller’s sentiments.